This article contains 9 habits and strategies that help in promoting innovation and creativity at the workplace.

 However, battles are fought and won in the mind before they are actually done in the battlegrounds.

-3. Healthy eating habits are a must in the hospitality industry
+3. Healthy eating habits are a must for increased focus and creativity

-Eat healthy and think better.
+Eat healthily and think better.
 This is true but who can give Zinger burger a miss or the cheesy pizza, some pan-fried garlic noodles, a cheesecake, chocolates, or the fiery chicken!

 You might question as to why were tasteless food is bestowed with maximum health benefits and if tasty food items are supposed to be hazardous to health in the long run, why on earth do they exist?